gitter-badger/JavaBot/README.md

 =========================================================================

 1. Configure this bot.

-Simply edit the config file, "config.txt" and edit them to your delight.
+Edit the config file, "config.txt.template".
 Channels are seperated by spaces.
 Make sure you use a registered nick and that you have access to that nick.
 An utility to configure the config file will be coming soon.

 All commands will require the prefix you set in the config file.

+Once you're done with the configuration, rename files/config.txt.template to config.txt,
+database/users.odb.template to users.odb and etc.

 2. Running this bot